superbob/YunoSeeMe/README.md

 ----

  * More tests (there are currently not enough)
- * Add offset to the line of sight between elevated points
  * Add some scoring about the probable visibility between two elevated points

 Q&A